thegamecracks/theticketbot/CONTRIBUTING.md

 # Python Style Guide

 - Code should follow [PEP 8] where possible, unless exempted by this guide
-  - When unsure, run [Black] to format your code
+  - When unsure, run [Ruff] to format your code
   - Use `# fmt: off` and `# fmt: on` comments to override the formatter when necessary

 - Unlike PEP 8, the max line length allowed in this codebase is 88 characters